Erik-Serbicki/magento_shoplift/README.md

 ### Disclaimer

-For educational purposes only, do not use without express permissiom.
-The owner of the repository takes no responisibilty for the usage of this file.
+For educational purposes only, do not use on a target without express permissiom.
+The owner of the repository takes no responsibility for the usage of this file.